jchaves/deedum/README.md

 - Gopher ?
 - add some visual feedback on link-ontap ?
 - inline images ?
 - remember open tabs on exit? (or at least ask when closing with some open)
+- find text in page ?